vidaud/seta/seta-doc/docs/faqs/faqs.md

     In this panel it is possible to see the search library.

 ??? abstract "How ^^Other^^ panel works?"

-    In this filter you can customize your own filter.
+    With this option you can customize your own filter.

 ## Communities

-??? abstract "How do I find new communities I might be interested in?"
+??? abstract "How can I find Communities I might be interested in?"
     1. From the side menu click on ^^Discover^^ -> ^^Communities^^.
     2. You will see a list of the Communities in the page.
     3. You can also enter in the search bar the name of the Community you are looking for.

-??? abstract "How can I create new Communities?"
+??? abstract "How can I create a new Community?"
     1. From the side panel click on ^^Manage^^ -> ^^My Communities^^.
     2. Click on the top right bottom ^^New Community^^.
     3. Enter the Community id, title and description.
     4. Click Save.
 Once you create your Community you will be sent back to your communities list.
     5. In My Communities list, on every Community row,  you can invite new members with button ^^Invite^^.

-??? abstract " How do I see a list of my communities?"
+??? abstract "How can I join a Community?"

-    1. From the side menu click on ^^Manage^^ -> ^^My Communities^^.
+    1. From the side menu click on ^^Discovery^^ -> ^^Communities^^.
-    2. You will see the list of the Communities created.
+    2. You can either enter in the search bar the name of the Community you are looking for or select from the Community list.
+    3. Click on the button ^^Join^^.